ufs-community/ufs-weather-model/doc/UsersGuide/source/Configurations.rst

 **Additional Information**

-Input files required for ATM configurations can be viewed in :numref:`Section %s <atm-io>` or in the `UFS WM RT Data Bucket <https://registry.opendata.aws/noaa-ufs-regtests/>`__.
+Input files required for ATM configurations can be viewed in :numref:`Section %s <atm-in>` or in the `UFS WM RT Data Bucket <https://registry.opendata.aws/noaa-ufs-regtests/>`__.
 Information on ``nems.configure`` files is available in :numref:`Section %s <nems-conf>`, and a sample ATM ``nems.configure`` file (``nems.configure.atm.IN``) is available